Strategic Resource Allocation Policy, Pricing

 2. Role of Research Offices

-1. Point of contact: NSCC Singapore will liaise with the Research Office of each institution for the receipt of the applications to the Call for Projects and for the pre and post-award management to compute resources granted.
+1. Point of Contact: NSCC will liaise with the Research Offices of each institution for the receipt and verification of the Call for Projects applications, as well as the pre- and post-award management of the granted compute resources.

-2. Letter of Award: NSCC Singapore will consolidate the approved Call for Projects applications and prepare a Letter of Award to the Research Office.
+2. Letter of Award: NSCC will consolidate the approved Call for Projects applications and prepare a Letter of Award to the Research Offices.

-3. Acceptance / rejection: Upon receiving the Letter of Award, the Research Offices will respond to NSCC Singapore if they accept or reject the award, and subsequently communicate to their respective PIs.
+3. Acceptance/Rejection: Upon receiving the Letter of Award, the Research Offices will respond to NSCC with their acceptance or rejection of the award, and subsequently communicate the outcome to their respective Principal Investigators (PIs).

-4. Invoicing via Research Offices: Projects successfully approved to use NSCC Singapore’s HPC resources will be invoiced via the host institution’s research office / project grant management offices, for each project cycle.
+4. Invoicing: Projects successfully approved to use NSCC’s HPC resources will be invoiced via the host institution’s Research Office / project grant management offices for each project cycle.

 3. Key Points for Researchers

-1. All approved projects must have a HPC Compute Budget: Include a HPC Compute Budget for the entire project cycle.
+1. All approved projects must include a HPC Compute Budget for the entire project cycle.

-2. Estimating the HPC Compute Budget: to base on commercial Cloud Service Provider (CSP) rates of the respective institutions/organisations’ existing contracts.
+2. Estimation of the HPC Compute Budget should be based on commercial Cloud Service Provider (CSP) rates of the respective institutions/organisations’ existing contracts.

-1. Ensures that PIs have sufficient HPC Compute Budget for the CSPs, should their Call for Projects application be unsuccessful.
+1. This ensures that PIs have sufficient HPC Compute Budget for the CSP rates, should their Call for Projects application be unsuccessful.

-2. All HPC Resources allocated are subjected to charges, as mandated by NRF.
+2. For successful applications, this ensures that all HPC Resources allocated are subjected to charges, as mandated by the National Research Foundation (NRF).
 The charges will be based on NSCC Singapore’s RIE-funded projects rate.

-3. At Call for Projects application: PIs to submit projected resource demands on quarterly basis, for the entire duration of the project
+3. For Call for Projects applications, PIs are to submit projected resource demands on a quarterly basis, for the entire duration of the project

-4. Realistic projection of resource demand: Plan realistically for the amount of HPC resources requested in the Call for Projects application.
+4. Plan realistically for HPC resources requested in the Call for Projects application.

-5. Support for resource estimation: NSCC Singapore will provide support to assist PIs in the resource estimation, through training, and in-house experts who can provide advice.
+5. NSCC will support and assist PIs in resource estimation through training and guidance from in-house experts.

-1. Results will be announced in the first week of September through the Research Offices.
-Unsuccessful applicants will be notified by email by NSCC Singapore.
+1. Results will be announced through the Research Offices.
+Unsuccessful applicants will be notified by email.

 2. Approved projects will receive 100% of their requested HPC resources for their projects’ duration.

-3. HPC Compute Budget: PIs with approved projects need to ensure that their HPC Compute Budget is sufficient for the requested HPC resources.
+3. HPC Compute Budget: PIs with approved projects are to ensure that their HPC Compute Budget is sufficient for the requested HPC resources.

 1. Insufficient HPC Compute Budget: If the HPC Compute Budget for the project is insufficient, PIs can utilise the (insufficient) HPC Compute Budget to commence their research.
 However, PIs should approach the grant agency to secure an additional HPC Compute Budget for the required resources.